Lotfullah21/nextjs-typescript-react/README.md

 ## Layout

-It is a component that we place the part of the page that is shared across the pages. when creating layout, it should be name `layout.tsx`.
+when creating layout, it should be name `layout.tsx`.
 We wrap the other part of the pages which are having the same layout into layout component.
-`template`: one of the difference between layout and template is as navigate through different pages, we are not re-rendering the layout.
+`template.tsx`: one of the difference between layout and template is as we navigate through different pages, we are not re-rendering the layout.

 ## Network Boundary